-- taking action, also jointly, in regards to specific issues; - releasing a public declaration before or during the annual General Meeting or an extraordinary Shareholders' Meeting; - presenting possible resolutions at Shareholders' Meetings; - calling an extraordinary General Meeting to propose the intervention to the shareholders for example, to make changes to the corporate bodies.
+- taking action, also jointly, in regards to specific issues; - releasing a public declaration before or during the annual General Meeting or an extraordinary Shareholders' Meeting; - · presenting possible resolutions at Shareholders' Meetings; - requesting a call of a General Meeting or the integration of the agenda of an already called General Meeting to propose shareholders possible specific initiatives, such as, for example, those aimed at introducing changes to the corporate bodies.

-In the context of engagement activities, investee listed issuers and their consultants must ensure that any information that could compromise the ability to trade the shares of such issuers is not communicated to the Investment Management Companies without prior consent.
+In the context of engagement activities, the Investment Management Company requests investee listed issuers and their consultants to ensure that any information that could compromise the ability to trade the shares of such issuers is not communicated without prior consent.